Hi! I’m Emily, the artist behind Illustrated. by Emily.

 At weddings and events, I take a quick reference photo, illustrate guests live on my iPad, then print and package each illustration so they can take it home on the day.

-Alongside that, I create commissioned illustrations - personal pieces drawn with the same approach, just without the dancefloor and cake.
+Alongside that, I create commissioned illustrations - personal pieces drawn with the same approach, just without the dance floor and cake.

 A bit about me